Cybersecurity Management Expectations Clarified By FDA

 CVSS consists of three metric groups: Base, Temporal, and Environmental.

-- The Base group represents the intrinsic qualities of a vulnerability, including attack vector and complexity, and impact on confidentiality, integrity and product availability.
+- The Base group represents the intrinsic qualities of vulnerability, including attack vector and complexity, and impact on confidentiality, integrity and product availability.

 - The Temporal group reflects the characteristics of a vulnerability that may change over time, including remediation level.